stevengt/whatwhy/README.md

 optional arguments:
-  -h, --help            show this help message and exit --train               Train a prediction model using a supplied CSV file or previously loaded data set.
+  -h, --help            show this help message and exit --train               Trains a prediction model using a supplied CSV file or previously loaded
+                        data set.
+This will overwrite any previously trained models.
   --predict PREDICT [PREDICT ...]
                         Uses a previously trained model to predict a sequence of 'why' text from the input 'what' text.
-  --compare-test        Uses a previously trained model to compare its predictions against its testing data set.
+  --compare-test        Uses a previously trained model to compare its predictions
+                        against its testing data set.
-  --compare-train       Uses a previously trained model to compare its predictions against its training data set.
+  --compare-train       Uses a previously trained model to compare its predictions
+                        against its training data set.
   -csv CSV_FILE_NAME, --csv-file-name CSV_FILE_NAME
                         Name of a tab delimited local CSV file containing a data set for model training.
                         If left blank, the most recently loaded data set will be used.
                         CSV files must include columns labeled 'what tokens' and 'why tokens', each containing plain-text representations of a Python list of strings.
   --min-token-frequency MIN_TOKEN_FREQUENCY
                         The minimum number of times a token should occur in the dataset to be used for training a WhatWhyPredictor model.
   -min-tokens MIN_TOKENS_PER_SAMPLE, --min-tokens-per-sample MIN_TOKENS_PER_SAMPLE
                         The minimum number of tokens a sample should contain to be used for training a WhatWhyPredictor model.
   -max-tokens MAX_TOKENS_PER_SAMPLE, --max-tokens-per-sample MAX_TOKENS_PER_SAMPLE
                         The maximum number of tokens a sample should contain for training a WhatWhyPredictor model.
 Any extra tokens will be truncated.
   -bs BATCH_SIZE, --batch-size BATCH_SIZE
   --epochs EPOCHS
 ```